matthew-brett/asterisk-blog/content/love_letter.md

 coder knows, [coders make errors all the time](http://blog.nipy.org/ubiquity-of-error.html).
-The researcher can only know the answer is wrong by knowing that the code is wrong, but that is something that they never learned to check.
+The researcher can only know the answer is wrong by knowing that the code is wrong, but that is something that they have no instinct to investigate.